mfonofm/kind-emojis-battle/README.md

 ## Why We Built It

 We wanted to build something fun together that encourages positive choices, creativity and turn-taking.
+We also wanted to see if we could make our own game from scratch!

 ## Tech Stack